enviz/mancala_neuralnet/README.md

 function.
 Run train.py in your bash shell/command prompt

-For more details on the rules of this game,check the wikipedia link mentioned below: https://en.wikipedia.org/wiki/Pallanguzhi
+For more details on the rules of this game,check: https://en.wikipedia.org/wiki/Pallanguzhi